 - Percentage of Orders Requiring Rework – The percentage of orders that need more work after the first preparation and packaging procedure versus the total number of orders.

-- Internal Order Cycle Time – The average time (in days) transpired between submission of order by the client and shipping of orders by the supplier.
+- Internal Order Cycle Time – The average time (in days) transpired between submitting an order by the client and the supplier’s shipping of orders.

 - Acceptance Rate of Finished Goods – The percentage of all manufactured finished products certified by Quality Management staff on the initial inspection versus the total number of finished products.